markmead/js-table-of-content/README.md

 Get the headings from an article and generate the HTML for the table of contents.

+See it in action on the [HyperUI blog](https://www.hyperui.dev/blog).

 ## Install

 ### With a CDN